The data explosion

 The PID service is especially relevant to research projects involving vast amounts of collected data that is used by multiple parties.
-A real-life example is the collaboration with KNMI/ORFEUS regarding seismic data.
+An example is the collaboration with KNMI/ORFEUS regarding seismic data.

 A system administrator at your institution can create and modify the PIDs accompanying a data project.
 Doing so will require a certain amount of programming ability.
-You can also ask SURFsara to create PIDs for you, although we will only be able to assist in this matter if the data is also stored in SURFsara systems.
-This is because SURFsara has no control over data stored in its clients' systems.
+You can also ask SURF to create PIDs for you, although we will only be able to assist in this matter if the data is also stored in SURF systems, such as the Data Archive.
+This is because SURF has no control over data stored in our clients' systems.

 The client retains responsibility for the integrity of the PIDs and the corresponding data objects.
 This responsibility is especially salient when data is being relocated.
 In such cases the data manager must ensure the PID reference is altered to reflect the new location.